Microflow studio

 Node value

 The value of a node can be represented in different ways, depending on the node type.
-This could either be a number, a string, a toggle switch, or a color.
+This could either be a number, a string, a toggle switch, a color an icon, etc. This value will give some insights in the current state of the node.